 Gigantic scorpions ravage Mexico in this high-tension creature feature.
 With some terrific stop-motion effects courtesy of Pete Peterson and Willis O’Brien, The Black Scorpion presents a monstrously entertaining spectacle.

-When cattle turn up dead, people go missing, and cars are found battered to bits, geologists Hank Scott (Richard Denning) and Arturo Ramos (Carlos Rivas) arrive at the Mexican village of San Lorenzo with several questions.
+With cattle turning up dead, people missing, and cars mysteriously battered to bits, geologists Hank Scott (Richard Denning) and Arturo Ramos (Carlos Rivas) arrive at the Mexican village of San Lorenzo with several questions.
 There they meet local ranch-owner Teresa (Mara Corday), who’s trying to maintain her workforce amidst the strange happenings.
-Hank and Arturo had arrived in the region to research a recently formed volcano, but the strange occurrences have thrown them.
+Hank and Arturo arrived in the region to research a recently-formed volcano, but the strange occurrences have thrown them.
 The culprits soon reveal themselves: a legion of giant, prehistoric scorpions that emerged at the same time as the volcano…

-One of the many things that The Black Scorpion excels at is its pace and, in turn, its structure.
+One of the many things that The Black Scorpion excels at is pacing and, in turn, its structure.
 Tension is built mercilessly in the film’s first act, with one mystery after another teased and revealed carefully.
-This is helped in large part by Paul Sawtell’s arresting musical score, combining high and low-pitched horns to amplify panic.
-When the scorpions are finally revealed, it is an expertly constructed scene, wherein three hapless telephone repairmen are attacked by one of the scorpions that emerges menacingly from beneath a bridge.
+This is helped in large part by Paul Sawtell’s arresting musical score.
+When the scorpions are finally revealed, it is an expertly constructed scene, wherein three hapless telephone repairmen are attacked by one of the scorpions.

-Over 60 years on, that first appearance of the film’s monsters remains genuinely effective.
-The scorpion viciously lunges at, grabs, and stings to death the repairmen one-by-one, before moving on to ravage San Lorenzo.
+Over 60 years on, that first appearance of the monster scorpions remains genuinely effective.
 The brilliance of the film’s structure is how the pace isn’t lost in the aftermath.
-Several films of the monster sub-genre fall prey to a marked decline in the pace following the reveal of the creature.
-With the mystery gone, the focus shifts to the protagonists’ struggle to formulate a plan of retaliation and then enact it – and it’s often here that the pace grinds to a halt (as in The Deadly Mantis, Beginning of the End, and The Monster that Challenged the World – all 1957).
+Several films of the monster sub-genre fall prey to a marked decline in pace following the reveal of the creature.
+With the mystery gone, the focus shifts to the heroes’ struggle to formulate a plan of retaliation and then enact it – and it’s often here that the pace grinds to a halt (as in The Deadly Mantis, Beginning of the End, and The Monster that Challenged the World – all 1957).
 Whilst the focus still shifts in this way in The Black Scorpion, the script compensates for it and raises the stakes.
-For example, before a plan to seal the scorpions in the caves beneath the volcano can be put into action, our heroes must descend into the dangerous caverns to confirm the monsters’ presence – which makes for a truly gripping sequence.
+For example, before the heroes can hatch their plan to seal the scorpions in caves beneath the volcano, Hank and Arturo must descend into the dangerous caverns to confirm the scorpions are still there – which makes for a truly gripping sequence.

 Unsatisfied with just that, The Black Scorpion also has the scorpions swarm and attack a train.
 The scene is one of the picture’s many highlights, with some genuinely gruesome images of the scorpions picking off survivors and fighting amongst themselves to eat them.
 Indeed, the visual shock of several giant scorpions, silhouetted against the night sky with a train wreckage beneath them, is truly remarkable.